Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 1. Start with the Pattern

-Where is the pain, when does it happen, and what symptoms come with it?
+What changed, when did it start, how often does it happen, and what symptoms come with it?

 2. Check Severity and Frequency